Raj-Gurjar/EdTech-Complete/README.md

 -> Add delete all options in sections courses subsection by adding controllers -> Delete Courses from categories also.
--> Show category name in frontend in inst or all courses instead of category id
+-> Show category name in frontend in inst or all courses instead of category id -> Add filtering for the courses where courses are shown -> make nested routes for the links or urls properly like allCourse/courseId/sectionId/subSectionId ... like this